Cherryville Churches Rebuild Home in Western North Carolina

 Next Steps in the Rebuild

-The volunteers although wanting to work for three days ultimately worked for two days before leaving due to an incoming snowstorm.
+The volunteers, although wanting to work for three days, ultimately worked for two days before leaving due to an incoming snowstorm.
 While much work remains, their efforts made it possible for the homeowners to return to their basement while they wait for the rest of the home to be completed.

 “What we needed to get accomplished to get it inspected, we got that done,” Jenkins said.
 “They’ll have to wait on inspections before they can move on to plumbing and wiring.
-Then there will be another inspection before they can do insulation and sheetrock.
+Then there will be another inspection before they can do insulation and Sheetrock.
 It just takes steps to get the house totally completed.”

 These volunteers are planning a trip back in the upcoming weeks to continue working, focusing on plumbing as the next step in the rebuild.